-Catamount Hotel in Bennington, Vt.
+Catamount Motel in Bennington, Vt.

 And I slept on the strange pillows of my wanderlust